bitnami/containers/bitnami/hyperledger-fabric-orderer/README.md

-# Bitnami package for Hyperledger Fabric Orderer
+# Bitnami Secure Image for Hyperledger Fabric Orderer

 ## What is Hyperledger Fabric Orderer?